 Quick Facts About Buying a Used Car

-- At the start of November, the average used car listing price was $25,945, up 2% from a year ago.
+- At the start of March, the average used car listing price was $25,287, up less than 1% from a year ago but down just over 1% from February.

-- Used-vehicle inventory remains tight, with a 48-day supply at the beginning of November, steady from the previous month.
+- Used-vehicle inventory remains tight, with a 42-day supply at the beginning of March, down from the previous month.

-Many factors can influence whether it’s a good time to buy a used car, including available inventory and loan interest rates.
-The tight supply of used vehicles could make it difficult to find exactly what you want.
-Also, interest rates are higher for used vehicle loans than for new car loans.
+However, many factors can influence whether it’s a good time to buy a used car, including available inventory and loan interest rates.
+The increasingly tight supply of used vehicles could make it difficult to find exactly what you want.
+Also, interest rates on used-vehicle loans are higher than those on new-car loans.
 Still, there are plenty of benefits to buying a used car right now.
-We explain.
-You can skip ahead using the jump links below.

 - Used Car Market Overview